ADD CONDITION

 Delon Blue Ice Analgesic Gel is used for the temporary relief of minor aches and pains of muscles and joints.

-When using this product, avoid contact with the eyes, do not apply to wounds or damaged skin, and do not bandage tightly.
+This product is for external use only.
+Avoid contact with the eyes, do not apply to wounds or damaged skin, and do not bandage tightly.

-What should I do if my condition worsens or symptoms persist?
+What should I do if my condition worsens?

 Stop use and ask a doctor if your condition worsens or if symptoms persist for more than 7 days or clear up and occur again within a few days.

-If you are pregnant or breastfeeding, ask a health professional before use.
+If you are pregnant or breastfeeding, you should ask a health professional before use.

 What should I do if Delon Blue Ice Analgesic Gel is swallowed?